 3. Aeroponic System

-An aeroponic system is one which uses a mist operation instead of directly applying the solution to the plants.
+An aeroponic system is one that uses a mist operation instead of directly applying the solution to the plants.

 The plants are suspended from the solution while the roots are periodically misted with the nutrients the plant needs to produce.